JetSimon/Jets-Java-Game-Engine/readme.md

 # WELCOME TO JGE (Jet's-Java Game Engine)! 👋

-This is a bare-bones Java game engine built off of JSwing just to learn more about Java and OOP.
+> JGE is a bare-bones Java Game Engine built off of JSwing made by me (Jet Simon) to learn more about Java and OOP.

 So far it supports: